Jellynose fish

 The jellynose fishes or tadpole fishes are the small order Ateleopodiformes.
 This group of ray-finned fish is monotypic, containing a single family Ateleopodidae.
 It has about a dozen species in four genera, but these enigmatic fishes are in need of taxonomic revision.

 The scientific name means "Ateleopus-shaped", from Ateleopus (the type genus) + the standard fish order suffix "-formes".
 It ultimately derives from Ancient Greek atelēs (ἀτελής, "imperfect") + pous (πούς, "foot") + Latin forma ("external form"), the Greek part in reference to the reduced pectoral and ventral fins of the jellynoses.

 Description and ecology

 Jellynoses are deep-water, bottom-dwelling, marine fishes.
 They are known from the Caribbean Sea, eastern Atlantic, the western and central Indopacific, and the Pacific coast of Central America.
+Primarily known from mesopelagic waters, an unidentified species of Ateleopus was observed in the Java and Mariana Trenches in the southwest Pacific at hadal depths up to 6737 m, extending the depth range of the family by 5500 m.